secure-software-engineering/DroidBench/README.md

 * **JavaThread2**: Sensitive data is read in onCreate() and send out in a dedicated thread started using Java's Runnable mechanism.
 * **Executor1**: Sensitive data is read in onCreate() and send out in a dedicated thread started using Java's Executor mechanism.
 * **Looper1**: Sensitive data is read in onCreate() and enqueued for a custom thread hosting an Android Looper whose handler sends out the data.
+* **TimerTask1**: Sensitive data is read in onCreate() and enqeued to be sent out 2 seconds later using Java's TimerTask architecture.

 Emulator Detection
 --------------------